NGI The Weekly Gas Market Report

-Energy midstream partnership Eagle Rock Energy Partners LP announced two strategic acquisitions Monday that together are worth an estimated $264.4 million.
+Energy midstream partnership Eagle Rock Energy Partners LP last week announced two strategic U.S. acquisitions that together are worth an estimated $264.4 million.
 In addition to the acquisitions, Eagle Rock named a new chairman/CEO.

 “The Laser systems provide an excellent complement to our existing midstream assets in the Texas Panhandle and East Texas by expanding our geographic footprint into additional active drilling areas and providing for greater basin and producer diversity,” said current Eagle Rock CEO Alex Bucher.
 “The stability of Laser’s fee-based revenues, the quality of its existing asset base, its outstanding commercial, operating and administrative personnel and the significant drilling activity and organic growth opportunities around the systems, make this acquisition consistent with our stated growth strategy in the midstream sector.”

-Eagle Rock also agreed to acquire fee minerals, royalties and working interest properties from Montierra Minerals & Production LP and NGP-VII Income Co-Investment Opportunities LP for $127.6 million, which includes 6.4 million Eagle Rock common units and $6 million in cash.
+Eagle Rock also acquired fee minerals, royalties and working interest properties from Montierra Minerals & Production LP and NGP-VII Income Co-Investment Opportunities LP for $127.6 million, which includes 6.4 million Eagle Rock common units and $6 million in cash.
 Montierra is a Natural Gas Partners VII LP portfolio company and NGP-VII Income is a Natural Gas Partners affiliate.

 The Montierra assets, located in multiple producing trends across 17 states, include interests in more than five million gross mineral acres and 420,000 net mineral acres.
 Its interests in more than 2,500 wells have net proved producing reserves of 4.6 Bcf and 2.5 million bbl and a reserve life index (based on proved producing reserves only) of 11 years.
 In addition, Eagle Rock said the assets possess “significant regeneration potential, which is not reflected in the proved producing reserves.”